 Haven Life is an online life insurance agency that only offers term life insurance, but you can apply for its coverage entirely online and receive a near-immediate decision if you're under the age of 45 and need less than $1 million in coverage.
-Though Haven Life often won't take applicants with some common pre-existing conditions, such as diabetes, those who are healthy and relatively young will get competitive quotes.
+In addition, Haven Life will take applicants with some common pre-existing chronic conditions, such as diabetes, though those who are healthy and relatively young will get the most competitive quotes.
 And, should you need to work with its team or ask questions, Haven Life's customer service is particularly well-rated.

 Haven Life Term Life Insurance